Last Updated on 17 January 2026 by Cycloscope

 Wroclaw

 Continuing southwards, EuroVelo 9 arrives in Wroclaw, an important historical city on the Odra river, located on 12 islands connected by 112 bridges.
-The historical center of the city consists of the ancient Market Square (Rynek Starego Miasta) where there are several UNESCO sites.
+The town’s historical center comprises the ancient Market Square (Rynek Starego Miasta), which features several UNESCO World Heritage Sites.

-Wrocław is rich in Baroque buildings and churches but also important modernist buildings such as the Centennial Hall, designed by architect Max Berg and built in the first decade of the twentieth century.
+Wrocław is rich in Baroque buildings and churches, as well as important modernist buildings such as the Centennial Hall, designed by architect Max Berg and built in the first decade of the twentieth century.

 Głuchołazy